SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "Microsoft 365 Defender Office 365 Alert"

     Microsoft 365 Defender has raised an alert for Office 365.
 The alert info and evidence events are grouped with the similarity into the same SEKOIA.IO alert.

     - **Effort:** master

-??? abstract "Microsoft Defender for Endpoint High Severity Alerts"

-    Microsoft Defender for Endpoint has raised a High severity alert.
-The alert info is then correlated with evidence events info into the same SEKOIA.IO alert.

-    - **Effort:** master